rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

 ## new

-Instantiates a new CLI::Simple object.
+Instantiates a new `CLI::Simple` object.

 ## run

 Execute the script with the given options, commands and arguments.
-The `run` method interprets the command pass execution to your command subroutines.
+The `run` method interprets the command line and passe control to your command subroutines.
 Your subroutines should return a 0 for success and a non-zero value for failure.
 This error code is passed to the shell as the script return code.